Top 4 Tips for MSPs Looking to Retain Their Clients

 Evaluate how you typically reach out to your business partners.
 How many of your clients have only one point of contact?

 Facilitating connections with multiple members of an organization will deepen your relationship.
 Talking to employees throughout a company will give you a pulse on the company, ensuring that the work you are doing is in alignment with the entire organization, not just your point of contact.
+We call this the "deep and wide" approach, and you can read more about it here.

 A company’s executives won’t always have the same opinion, knowledge, or experience as those closely working with the systems you manage.